 We opted to reduce the 70m length to a 25m and 45m, both of which were of course 10% longer pre-shrink due to the generous measuring of the manufacturer.

 I washed and shrank the rope before allowing it to dry naturally as per usual preparation methods.

 The rope is a fierce shade of orange and in the hand feels supple and easily knotable.
 This characteristic made for pleasant use and did not deteriorate with a month’s heavy use.
 It was used in SRT rigging and group management with Italian Hitches and was easy to use in all knotting applications.

 The feel is quite like a floating rope as seen in throw lines, sort of hollow.
-Although a normal kern-mantle construction and you can find a good Excavator Rentals Near Me to help you with it, the rope would compress down flatter as it moved over karabiners and more importantly, through a Petzl Stop.
-I don’t have a brand new Stop but it could not be described as heavily worn.
+I don’t have a brand new Stop, but it could not be described as heavily worn.
 The rope crept through the Stop in most applications, including haul and belay.
 I did have the opportunity to abseil using a Petzl Pirana canyoning descender and found it was a really nice abseil.
 I suspect this rope has been designed more with those type of descenders in mind.

 The rope gets pretty heavy when wet but the water does not adversely affect the handling, certainly no more than any other.
 It’s been dragged through mud, slate dust and water and still cleans up well.

 The rope packs into tackle bags well due to its suppleness but it this does cause a problem for SRT.
 It does not push well through ascenders and requires some manual feeding at times when a stiffer rope would be pulling through on it’s own.

 It does feel quite heavy for it’s size.
 I’m sure on paper it won’t be much different from Beal or Mammut equivalents but to me it felt heavier than most of my other ropes of similar lengths.